noir-lang/noir/docs/docs/noir/standard_library/meta/struct_def.md

 This method should be used carefully, if there is existing code referring to the struct type it may be checked before this function is called and see the struct with the original number of generics.
-This method should thus be prefered to use on code generated from other macros and structs that are not used in function signatures.
+This method should thus be preferred to use on code generated from other macros and structs that are not used in function signatures.

 Example: